katieamazing/katieamazing.github.io/_posts/2016-06-25-a-neural-network-art-forger-of-my-very-own.md

 And indeed, this one did not come out as well.
 The network has made some interesting color choices throughout, and the clouds look pretty cool.
 It is interesting how you can see visually the network identifying areas of similarity and contiguousness (the water in the foreground, the area of green land seperating it).
 It does a pretty amazing job at that, even as it muddies it up adding the dark red areas from the painting to the photo.

 [![original Deliverance](/img/Deliverance.jpg)](http://scottallenarchitectureseattle.com/artwork/)
->Deliverance, 30"H x 48"W, 2012, oil on panel
+*Deliverance, 30"H x 48"W, 2012, oil on panel*

 ![original Hay Bales](/img/Hay.jpg)
->Hay Bales, from author's snapshots
+*Hay Bales, from author's snapshots*

 ![Deliverance x Hay Bales final output](/img/Deliverance%20to%20Hay.png)

-Oh no, this one is even worse!
+Oh, this one is even worse!
 Another incongruous set of images leads to another murky result.
 The network has gone really off the rails on the sky, which looks like mountains, but like nothing from either source image.
 Some of the vertical texture in the foreground looks nice (and similar to the first image we did), but the darkness in the mid-ground center of the image and at the bottom right are really unattractive.
 I'm also not surprised that the network did some weird things with the architecturally rendered little white house from the original painting.
 It seems like that angularity and color is sort of dotted at a small scale along the horizon of the output image, but it's not a very good translation.

 So let's go back and look at the photo Ekone again.

 ![original Ekone](/img/ekone-1004.jpg)
->Ekone, from author's snapshots
+*Ekone, from author's snapshots*

 That one seemed close in composition to many of these artworks, and gave a pretty nice result.
 I wonder how that same photo might look filtered by other paintings.

-[![original Autumn Light: The Heights](/img/AutumnLightTheHeights.jpg)](http://scottallenarchitectureseattle.com/artwork/)
->Autnumn Light: The Heights, 15"H x 24"W, oil on panel
+[![original Autumn Light: The Heights](/img/AutumnLightTheHeights.jpg)](http://scottallenarchitectureseattle.com/artwork/) *Autnumn Light: The Heights, 15"H x 24"W, oil on panel*

 ![Autumn Light x Ekone](/img/autnumn%20to%20ekone.png)